ColzyX/counterstake-bridge/README.md

 * `control_addresses`: array of device addresses of your Obyte wallets (usually GUI wallets) that are allowed to view and withdraw balances using chatbot interface.
 * `payout_addresses`: associative array of your withdrawal addresses keyed by network.

-## Email notifications
+## Watchdog
 The bot includes watchdog features.
-If it complains about `admin_email` and `from_email`, specify them in ~/.config/counterstake-bridge/conf.json.
+Before running the bot, specify `admin_email` and `from_email` in ~/.config/counterstake-bridge/conf.json.
 In case of any issues, you'll get notifications to `admin_email`.

 Add `check_daemon.js` to your crontab.
 See `crontab.txt` for the line to be added to your crontab.
 If your crontab is empty, just run
 ```bash